forcedotcom/cli/releasenotes/sf/README.md

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)

+## 1.6.0 (Dec 16, 2021)[stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* CHANGE: Installing the `sfdx` executable with the `npm install sfdx-cli -g` command no longer installs the `@salesforce/cli` package, which corresponds to the `sf` executable.

+   To install `sf`, run this command: `npm install @salesforce/cli -g`.

+   Installing Salesforce CLI with the installers and TAR files hasn't changed; they still install both the `sfdx` and `sf` executables.

 ## 1.5.2 (Dec 9, 2021)[stable]

 * FIX: We fixed some under-the-hood bugs.